webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Create-Water.md

 ---
 aliases:
 - Create Water
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/2
-  - Abilitiesction-Initiate
+- Ability/Tier/Low
-type:
-  - Action
+- Ability/Pool/Intellect
-points:
-  - 2 intellect
+- Ability/Categories/Environment
 ---

-# Create Water
+## Create Water

-**Points**: 2 Intellect Points
+>2  Intellect
-**Type**: Action

 You cause water to bubble up from a spot on the ground you can see.
 The water flows from that spot for one minute, creating about 1 gallon (4 liters) by the time it stops.
+Action to initiate.